2iaad/Mern-Chat-App/README.md

 ```
     /src
     ├─ models/          <-- your Mongoose models (Models that manipulate the databases)
+    ├─ routes/          <-- API routes (EndPoints)
     ├─ controllers/     <-- route logic (Code that handles requests sent to an EndPoint)
-    ├─ routes/          <-- API routes (EndPoints)
+    ├─ middleware/      <-- Function that processes a request before it reaches the controller.
-    └─ lib/             <-- reusable utilities (like connectDB)
+    └─ lib/             <-- reusable utilities (like connectDB, generateJWT)
 ```

 ### Definitions